moonbitlang/moonbit-textbook/docs/07-imperative-programming.md

 # 7. Imperative Programming

-## Revisiting Functional Programming
+## Functional vs Imperative Programming

-Imperative programming is a style of programming where we give the computer a set of commands to execute, much like giving instructions to a person.
-It's about telling the computer exactly what to do, step by step.
-This is different from functional programming, where you define what you want in terms of mathematical functions.
-In functional programming, the same input will always give you the same output, and there's a concept called "referential transparency," which means you can replace a function call with its result without changing the program's behavior.
+In the previous chapters, we used the functional programming paradigm, where the same input always produces the same output.
+Functional programs typically exhibit the property of referential transparency.
+That is, we can replace a function call with its result without changing the program's behavior.

-However, in the real world, we often need our programs to do more than just calculations.
-We might need them to read from a file, write to the screen, or change data in memory.
-These actions are called "side effects," and they can make our programs behave differently each time they run, even with the same input.
-This breaks the referential transparency, making our programs harder to understand and predict.
+Consider the example below.
+We can declare a variable `x` and assign it the result of an expression, like `1 + 1`.
+This is straightforward and mirrors what we do in mathematics.
+We can also define a function `square` that takes an integer and returns its square.
+When we call `square(x)`, we get the result `4`, just like if we replaced `square(x)` with `{ 2 * 2 }`.

 ```moonbit expr
 let x: Int = 1 + 1 // x can be directly replaced with 2